Actual dimensions – The exact measurement of a piece of lumber. For instance, a 2 x 4 is actually 1½-inches thick and 3½-inches wide.

 Jack studs (trimmers) – Studs at both sides of an opening, used to support the header.

 Jamb – The main vertical members forming the sides of a window or door frame.

-Jigsaw – A power saw used to cut curved, irregular, and intricate patterns; it has a thin blade that moves up and down.
+Jigsaw – A power saw used to cut curved, irregular and intricate patterns; it has a thin blade that moves up and down.

 Joint compound – A synthetic-based paste used in combination with paper or fiberglass tape to conceal joints between drywall panels.

-Joint Tape – A special type paper tape or paper-faced cotton; used over joints between wallboard applied as a surface.
+Joint Tape – A special type of paper tape or paper-faced cotton; used over joints between wallboard applied as a surface.
 Helping to conceal the joints and provide a smooth surface for finishing (painting, texturing, etc.).

 Joists – Horizontal floor and ceiling framing supports.

 Keyhole saw – A handheld saw, also called a jab saw or drywall saw; similar to a compass saw.
 Typically, it has a long narrow blade with a sharpened point that can be pushed through soft materials without pre-drilling a hole for the blade to fit through.
-Used for cutting short radius curves in such surfaces as drywall and plywood
+Used for cutting short radius curves in such surfaces as drywall and plywood.

 King studs – The studs located on both ends of a header that lend support, and run from the wall’s sole plate to its top plate.